peppelinux/Common-Open-Research-Emulator-CORE-Tutorials/README.md

     ![Alt text](images/3_testbridge_onlocalpc.png)

     - 3.3 run `tcpdump -i $BRIFNAME` on your workstation, you will see traffic from the _firewall_router_.
-Double click on _firewall_router_, it will open a terminal, see network its network interfaces and check its HWaddress, it's the same showned in the tcpdump stdout.
+Double click on _firewall_router_, it will open a terminal, see network the network interfaces and check its HWaddress, it's the same showned in the tcpdump stdout.
     ````
     tcpdump -i $BRIFNAME
     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode